bowenyi-umich/bowenyi-umich.github.io/_news/announcement_4.md

 inline: false
 related_posts: false
 ---
-My LIT lab odyssey began on February 6, 2024, at 12:00 PM.
+My LIT lab odyssey began on February 6, 2024, at 11:55 PM.
 Stepping into Room 3765 of Bob and Betty Beyster Building, I had the privilege to meet with the most fantastic NLP researchers led by the one and the only Rada Mihalcea.
 Every second of the lab meeting was (and is) a treasure or intellectual gift that must never be missed...

-After a month of attending weekly lab meetings, I turned from a "visitor" to an official lab member.
-I am working closely with Siyang Liu, the best Hunan-native researcher in NLP I know!
+After a month of weekly lab meetings, I become friends with many lab members and visitors.
+I also turned from a "visitor" to an official lab member.
+I am blessed to be mentored by Siyang Liu, a role model and the best Hunan-native researcher in NLP.
 Our research project intends to improve the mental health of medical interns by NLP methods.
+I will also work closely with Veronica, who is a LIT alumna and incoming professor at Texas State.
+Our project focuses on uncovering the difference in mental health consulting in Spanish and English.

 Roads go ever ever on.